deanwampler/Contract4J5/contract4j5/README.txt

 Added an example using the Spring framework to configure Contract4J.
 It requires that you have Spring v1.2+ installed (see http://www.springframework.org).

-At the same time, improved the options for using properties to "wire" Contract4J, as an alternative to using Spring.
+At the same time, greatly improved the options for using system properties or properties files to "wire" Contract4J, as an alternative to using Spring.
+See the tests in "org.contract4j5.configurator.test" for examples.

 Replaced the entity definitions in the build-related XML files with the ant
 <import> task.
 Apparently, NetBeans doesn't like the entity definitions.
 (Thanks